 Through detailed medium-term plans, pupils are encouraged to make connections throughout their mathematical journeys, linking to the Ready to Progress materials from the DfE Teaching Maths in Primary school documents.

 Regular assessment is carried out at the end of each unit through ‘End of Unit Checks’ (years 1-6).
-Termly assessment of mathematics is facilitated through White Rose summative tests.
+Termly assessment of mathematics is facilitated through White Rose summative and NfER tests.

 Impact